howardsolutions/deep-typescript/README.md

 - 3rd arugment is the property descriptor

 - Decorators are applied when the code for the class is ran NOT WHEN AN INSTANCE IS CREATED

+### Property Descriptor for Methods

+- `writable`: Whether or not this property can be changed.
+- `enumerable`: Whether or not this property get looped over by a "for ... in".
+- `value`: Current value.
+- `configurable`: Property definition can be changed and property can be deleted.